 How much inedible meat byproduct is generated in a year?

-According to the National Renderers Association, in U.S. grocery stores alone, 1.92 billion pounds of meat scrap, fat, bone, expired meat products and used cooking oil each year is generated each year.
+According to the National Renderers Association, in U.S. grocery stores alone, 1.92 billion pounds of meat scrap, fat, bone, expired meat products and used cooking oil each year.
 On a global scale, 258 million metric tons of meat (beef, poultry, swine) is produced annually for human consumption, which yields about 100 million metric tons of meat by-products that is not consumed.
 Our company, Darling Ingredients, processes about 10% of the world’s meat byproducts.

 What do you do with animal fat, bones and the other inedible material left over?

 In Western cultures, the inedible material is primarily repurposed into nutritional animal feed ingredients or feedstock for biofuel production.
-It also is processed into fatty acids, proteins, minerals, gelatin, collagen peptides, plasma, oils and more that is used a large variety of products used by businesses and households worldwide.
+It also is processed into fatty acids, proteins, minerals, gelatin, collagen peptides, plasma, oils and more that is used in a large variety of products used by businesses and households worldwide.
 Bones and fat can be cooked down into oils, fats, and protein meals that are critical to a healthy animal diet.
 The fats and oils are also used to produce biofuel, and can also be used to make cleansers, soaps, plastics, solvents, industrial coatings, fertilizers, and much more.
 Feather meal can be used in animal diets, as can processed blood.
 Organic fertilizer can be produced from meat by-products.
 In food-grade facilities that are carefully monitored for regulatory compliance, select by-product from beef, hog and fish can be cooked down to provide gelatin and collagen peptides - used in a vast assortment of food, pharmaceutical, sports nutrition and cosmetic applications.
 Insulin, hemoglobin are but two examples of pharmaceutical use for humans.

 What is rendering?